postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/opsgenie.md

 * Nickname

-  The name of your integration you are adding.
+  Give a nickname to your integration

 * Workspace

-  The name of the workspace where the monitor you are adding is located.
+  Select the workspace to which your monitor belongs to.

 * Monitor

-  The name of the monitor you want to send to Opsgenie.
+  The results of the selected monitor will be sent to Opsgenie.

 * Tags

-  The tags you want to add to the alert to help sort it in Opsgenie.
+  Add tags to your Opsgenie alert.

 * Alert Priority

-  The priority for your specific Opsgenie alert.
+  Set priority for your Opsgenie alert.

 ![add Opsgenie API key](https://assets.postman.com/postman-docs/opsgenie-save-configuration-b.jpg)